-The Superb Parrot species polygon has been mapped using a precautionary principal where all available habitat for this species has been used to map species polygons, being all PCT 5 and 277 patches with the exception of derived and native plantings.
+The Superb Parrot species polygon has been mapped using a precautionary principal where all available habitat for this species has been used to map species polygons, being all PCT 5 and 277 patches.

-5.6.2.3 SQUIRREL GLIDER
+5.6.2.4 SQUIRREL GLIDER

 The Squirrel Glider (Petaurus norfolcensis) is listed as Vulnerable under the BC Act and a separate endangered population listing occurs for Squirrel Gliders in the Wagga Wagga LGA.
 The species distribution occurs along eastern Australia from Queensland to western Victoria.
 In areas west of the Great Dividing Range, the species inhabits mature or old growth Box, Box-Ironbark woodlands and River Red Gum forest.
 The species prefers woodland habitat with a shrubby understorey and presence of Acacia spp.
 Squirrel Gliders are known to have a varying diet consisting of Acacia gum, eucalypt sap, nectar, honeydew and manna, invertebrates and pollen.
 Hollow-bearing trees are required for breeding and shelter, in which the species is known to live in family groups of a single adult male and one or more adult females.